ewjay/fapiwiki/FAPI_Meeting_Notes_2018-04-11.rst

 The callers discussed #138.
 John argued that requiring 'openid' scope even in Part 1 will simplify the lives of many people.
 (It is required in Part 2 where ID Token is needed.)
-As we run out of the time, Nat put the topic on the table till next week.
+As we run out of the time, Nat put the topic on the table until next week.

 AOB
 ===========